 Earlier this month, I wrote about what not to say to someone diagnosed with cancer.
-One of the thing on that list was asking if “they know what caused it”.
-Early in my cancer journey, my doctor told me that, unlike some other cancers, the vast majority of women diagnosed with breast cancer have no known risk factors beyond being a woman.
+One of the things on that list was asking if “they” know what caused it.
+Early in my cancer journey, my doctor told me that, unlike some other cancers, most women diagnosed with breast cancer have no known risk factors beyond being a woman.
 Today, I’m taking a look at those known breast cancer risk factors and some new emerging risks that you may not have heard of.

-Breast cancer is one of the most commonly-diagnosed cancers in Canadian women.
-The Public Health Agency of Canada reports that 1 in 9 women in Canada will be diagnosed with breast cancer in her lifetime.
+Breast cancer is one of the most common cancers in Canadian women.
+The Public Health Agency of Canada reports 1 in 9 women in Canada will be diagnosed with breast cancer in her lifetime.

 Male breast cancer represents less than 1% of breast cancer cases in Canada.
 Although I acknowledge that male breast cancer is a concern, this post will focus on risk factors for female breast cancer.

-While the exact cause of breast cancer is still unknown, let’s take a look at the risks.
+While the exact cause of breast cancer is still unknown, let’s look at the risks.

 Breast cancer risk factors